m7a/lo-maenmpc/README.md

    and could later be scrobbled with a suitable `curl` POST request to Maloja for each line.

+For command line operation, the radio mode makes use of a MPD `playCount` sticker instead of Maloja when `url` and `key` are not present in the configuration.

 ### Section `podcast`

 In case you don't want to use the podcast feature, you can leave this section